kai687/sphinxawesome-theme/docs/docs/install-development.rst

 follow these steps:

 #. **Optional:** :term:`Fork the repository <forking a repository>`.
-   If you don't plan on merging your changes with the original repository, you can skip this step.
+   If you don't want to merge your changes with the original repository, you can skip this step.

 #. :term:`Clone the (forked) repository <cloning a repository>`.